How History-Rich Companies Keep Growing

 The curse?
 The historical baggage we drag behind us as we move through today's very different business landscape.
 Fact:

-this soon-to-be 2018 world doesn't look at all like our 1991 birth year.
+this 2019 world doesn't look at all like our 1991 birth year.
 Without realizing it we continue to operate with the practices, people and policies that are rooted in our comfortable history.

 That isn't to say all of this history is a bad thing, Far from it.
 We have learned more than a few lessons along the way and have continued to grow from these experiences.
 Hindsight is powerful teacher.
 It simply means we have to be continuously mindful of the differences between what worked then and how relevant these time-worn tactics are today.